rajithnair/bonesite_case_study/README.md

 bonesite-pharma-business-case.pdf : This pdf file describes the case-study and the associated tasks

-The Data folder contains all the .csv files associated with the case study
+Data : This folder contains all the .csv files associated with the case study

-The Functions folder basically contains all the R Scripts.
+Functions : This folder basically contains all the R Scripts.

-Bonesite_Task.R : This is the main function which needs to be sourced in to run other scripts.
+Bonesite_Task.R : This is the main function which needs to be sourced in to run other functions.

 task1_new.R : This function evaluates the first task as mentioned in the case-study